 - 16. Can I appeal the results of the screening or assessment?

-The K-5HC services are designed to address the needs of the most highly capable elementary students in the district.
+Highly capable services are designed to meet the unique needs of students beyond general education.
 One way to explore if this program would be a good fit for your student is to discuss your student’s academic abilities and performance with his or her teacher(s).
 Aside from high academic performance, here are some typical intellectual characteristics of highly capable children:

 - Unusually large vocabulary for their age